FG-Unofficial-Developers-Guild/FG-Aura-Effect/README.md

 Allies within 10' will receive an effect "FROMAURA; Aura of Protection; SAVE: 5".

 While a name (such as 'Aura of Protection' in the above example) is not required it is highly reccomended to help avoid collisions between effects.

+Characters with the condition DEAD, DYING, or UNCONSCIOUS will have their auras disabled.
+In PFRPG this does not function for the "Unconscious" effect at this time.

 The bearer of the AURA effect will also receive its benefits.